dataforseo/TypeScriptClient/docs/classes/DataforseoLabsGoogleHistoricalSerpsLiveRequestInfo.md

 keyword
 required field
-you can specify up to 700 symbols in the keyword field;
+you can specify up to 700 characters in the keyword field;
-all %## will be decoded (plus symbol ‘+’ will be decoded to a space character);
+all %## will be decoded (plus character ‘+’ will be decoded to a space character);
-if you need to use the “%” symbol for your keyword, please specify it as “%25”;
+if you need to use the “%” character for your keyword, please specify it as “%25”;
-if you need to use the “+” symbol for your keyword, please specify it as “%2B”
+if you need to use the “+” character for your keyword, please specify it as “%2B”

 #### Implementation of